account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 # Edit last commit  => git commit --amend

+# Git track directories/folder but not their files (e.g folder with images) =>
+ to include a .gitignore file in your upload folder with this content
+   # Ignore everything in this directory
+   *
+   # Except this file
+   !.gitignore

 ---------------------- JS ----------

 //Check if <select> is selected (not empty) (when multiple forms are generated in loop )=>